DavidWells/test-wp-sync/_posts/2016-01-24-lets-add-new-post.md

 ---

 Awesome!
-This update comes from github
+This update comes from github. and needs jetpack =(

 ```js
 var test = "markdown in tact"